(Last Update: 09/24/2024)

 - If you have a heavy mattress, choose a box spring designed to support extra weight.

 Equally, Saatva mattresses need a box spring.
-Saatva mattresses are designed to work with various bed frames, including platform beds, adjustable bases, and traditional bed frames with a box spring.
+Saatva mattresses are designed to work with various bed frames.

 However, Saatva does recommend using a solid, flat surface to support your mattress.
 This could be a box spring, a foundation, or a platform bed.
 Using a solid foundation will help extend your mattress's lifespan and provide you with the best possible sleep experience.